Oxygen and antivirals: How doctors are fighting Omicron

-Coughing, no taste or smell, and feeling as if you're breathing through a straw.
+Coughing, no taste or smell, and feeling like you're breathing through a straw.

-These are the most common recorded symptoms of Covid-19.
+These are the most commonly recorded symptoms of Covid-19.
 But how do you know when it's time to get professional medical help?
+And how are cases in hospital treated?

-Bay of Plenty District Health Board respiratory and general physician Dr Johnnie Walker said people were usually admitted to hospital with Covid-19 if they felt too unwell to take care of themselves or if they needed oxygen.
+Te Runanga o Ngati Pikiao Trust general practitioner Dr Grace Malcolm said she would advise anyone experiencing any difficulties isolating to get in contact with their GP or Healthline.

-"Most people will have mild to moderate symptoms that can be managed at home," Walker told the Bay of Plenty Times.
+"You can also have a conversation with the nurse at your usual healthcare provider if the GP is busy," Malcolm told the Rotorua Daily Post Weekend.

-"If your symptoms get worse or you need urgent medical care, call your local healthcare provider or Healthline."
+Malcolm said she would advise people to go to hospital if they could no longer manage their Covid-19 symptoms themselves.

-According to Ministry of Health data, as of March 17, 3194 people have been hospitalised with Covid in New Zealand.
-Of those cases, 80 have needed to go into an intensive care unit (ICU).
+According to the Ministry of Health data, as of March 17, 3194 people have been hospitalised with Covid-19 in New Zealand.
+Of those, 80 have needed to go to ICU.

 "Covid-19 is often referred to as mild, moderate, severe and critical."